 New York Times’ reporter David Sanger’s new book contains an explosive claim.
 In The Perfect Weapon, Sanger alleges that staff from American cybersecurity firm Mandiant, a private company, broke into the laptops of individual, Chinese military hackers.
 This campaign was apparently part of Mandiant’s exposure of the Chinese hacking group dubbed APT1, which had targeted a slew of American companies for years.

-"To someone observing this video 'over the shoulder' of one of our investigators, it could appear as live system monitoring.
+Indeed, FireEye suggests this is what Sanger misunderstood."To someone observing this video 'over the shoulder' of one of our investigators, it could appear as live system monitoring.
 Nevertheless, Mandiant did not create these videos through 'hacking back' or any hacking activity.
 All of these videos were made through information obtained via consensual security monitoring on behalf of victim companies that were compromised," the company's blog post says.

 Got a tip?
 You can contact this reporter securely on Signal on +44 20 8133 5190, OTR chat on email@example.com, or email firstname.lastname@example.org.